Philadelphia Limb Loss Lawyer

 Catastrophic personal injury occurs when an accident or event causes damage so severe that surgeons have no other choice than to amputate.
 Medical negligence or malpractice, such as a surgeon operating on the wrong body part, is an example of this type of injury.

 - Being struck by a car as a pedestrian

 - Vehicle accidents involving cars or commercial trucks

 - Plant and refinery accidents

 The effects of limb loss are not always immediate.
 Many amputees in Philadelphia experience long term residual or phantom limb pain.
 Loss of limb can result in decreased activity, increasing the risk of health problems related to more sedentary lifestyles.

 Many patients who suffer loss of limb have significant emotional and psychological issues to deal with in addition to the physical pain.
 Dramatic changes in quality of life may occur, including depression and other mental and psychological conditions.

-Philadelphia Amputation Injury Attorney
+Contact a Philadelphia Amputation Injury Attorney

 The loss of an arm or leg affects every aspect of daily life.
 Amputees may have to give up things that are important to them, such as playing an instrument or sport.
 Some may even have to change careers.
 Many amputees require long term emotional and physical therapy to deal with the loss of their limb.